xbmc/kodi-tv/src/content/article/kodi-22-piers-alpha-1/index.md

 ### Known issues

-* Local NFO files can cause rescanning to silently fail
+* Scanning for new content **will fail** if local NFO files are present (fixed for Alpha 2)
 * Filesystems that use milliseconds can trigger a rescan

 If you love life on the bleeding edge of new, you can get Alpha 1 from [here](https://kodi.tv/download).
 Select your platform of choice, and look in the "Prerelease" section.
 Again, though, please: expect some breakage, don't use this as your daily installation unless you know how to get things working again, and please share your experiences back with us so we can really get going on those bugs.
 And take a backup first!

 As usual, in the full spirit of open source, you can see what's changed since v21.2 [here](https://github.com/xbmc/xbmc/compare/21.2-Omega...xbmc:xbmc:22.0a1-Piers).